Links on Android Authority may earn us a commission. Learn more.

 Even if you find golf boring or you just don’t like it, I’d still give this game a try.
-While yes, there is golf involved in this game, the heart of the game is in its story.
+While there is golf involved in this game, the heart of the game is in its story.

 You play as a golfer who has one more shot at going after his dreams.
 In addition to perfecting your golf game, you have to stay on top of lots of other things like relationships, secrets, and other challenges.
-There are 8 different environments to explore, each with their own unique set of challenges.
+There are 8 different environments to explore, each with its own unique set of challenges.

 Ages of Mages: The Last Keeper

 Ages of Mages is one of the best multiplayer games you can download from the Switch eShop.
 It’s best described as a third-person shooter beat ’em up game.
-Swarms of enemies come at you and other players and you have to kill them all before they kill you.
+Swarms of enemies come at you and other players, and you have to kill them all before they kill you.

-You can choose from four different wizards to play as, each of which has their own unique powers and abilities.
+You can choose from four different wizards to play as, each of which has its own unique powers and abilities.
 The more you play, the more you can upgrade your abilities and slay enemies effortlessly.
 There is a lot of content to get through, even with four players helping speed things up; if you finish the main game though, there are always the dungeons to go back to.
 Dungeons are randomly generated, so you won’t always get the same one.

 Puyo Puyo Tetris